 Your email marketing depends on every little action you take

-There are so many factors that make or break your email marketing.
+There are so many factors that make or break your eCommerce email marketing.
 The quality of your email list and your content, the configuration of your email server, and the number of promotions you run – they all matter.
 For starters, apply the tips above to your strategy and we promise you’ll start seeing better email marketing results.
 Later on, you can continue to finetune your approach to get even higher open and click-through rates.